 The Court is unable to identify in the record any evidence presented by the City or finding by the municipal court regarding any approval available to Defendant under the Code for his specific use of the land in question.
 The only testimony regarding an approval is the following testimony from Susan Basabe: "He would have to get an approval from the City, yes.
 But we would not give such approval for outdoor use."
 Ms. Basabe's testimony is vague and does not clearly establish that an approval was available to Defendant.
-"He would have to get an approval for outdoor use" could be construed to mean that the City would exercise discretion to deny Defendant's request for approval or that there is no approval available because the Code does not allow Defendant's specific use of the land in question.
+"He would have to get an approval from the City" suggests an approval was available.
+"But we would not give such approval for outdoor use" could be construed to mean that the City would exercise discretion to deny Defendant's request for approval or that there is no approval available because the Code does not allow Defendant's specific use of the land in question.
 Ms. Basabe's testimony does not identify what approval was necessary and under what provision of the Code Defendant could seek and obtain such approval.